Main article content

-“We are committed to challenging all forms of hatred, prejudice and intolerance within our communities and I urge anyone with concerns about hate crime to call us on 101.”
+“We are committed to challenging hatred, prejudice and intolerance in our communities.
+If you have experienced a hate crime or incident, please report it to us on 101.